AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/request.md

 ## Client Credentials Flow

 ### Public APIs
-- [acquireTokenByClientCredential](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-node/classes/_src_client_confidentialclientapplication_.confidentialclientapplication.html#acquiretokenbyclientcredential): This API acquires a token (typically for a web service (confidential client) to use its own credentials, instead of impersonating a user,) to authenticate when calling another web service.
-In this scenario, the client is typically a middle-tier web service, a daemon service, or a web site.
+- [acquireTokenByClientCredential](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-node/classes/_src_client_confidentialclientapplication_.confidentialclientapplication.html#acquiretokenbyclientcredential): This API acquires a token using the confidential client application's credentials to authenticate (instead of impersonating a user) when calling another web service.
+In this scenario, the client is typically a middle-tier web service, a daemon service, or a back-end web application.
 For a higher level of assurance, the Microsoft identity platform also allows the calling service to use a certificate (instead of a shared secret) as a credential.
 The request is of the type [ClientCredentialRequest](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-common/modules/_src_request_clientcredentialrequest_.html#clientcredentialrequest).

 ``` javascript
 const config = {